 The main economic activities in the Lejweleputswa District happened in the primary sector and the tertiary sector.
 The primary sector in Lejweleputswa is driven by agriculture and mining.
 Matjhabeng is the largest municipality in the District and it contains most of the mining activities, especially gold mining, followed by Masilonyana with some of the gold mining and diamond mining.
 Recently the mining sector has been on a downward trend as a result of closure of many of the shafts as a result of high costs of production among others and the need for deep mining.
-The recent decline in world commodity prices, has aggravated the situation in general with many businesses that have traditionally dependent on the mining sector either have closed down or are in the process of closing down.
-Other municipalities' primary sector relies heavily on agriculture.
+The recent decline in world commodity prices, has aggravated the situation in general with many businesses that have traditionally dependent on the mining sector relies heavily on agriculture.

-6.1.
 Economic Structure